Farman F.50

-The Farman F.50 was a French twin-engined night bomber designed and built by Farman as a replacement for the single-engined Voisin pusher biplanes in service with the French Air Force.
+The Farman F.50 was a French twin-engined night bomber designed and built by Farman Aviation Works as a replacement for the single-engined Voisin pusher biplanes in service with the French Air Force.

 Development

 The twin-engined F.50 flew for the first time in early 1918, powered by two 240 hp Lorraine 8Bb engines, as an unequal-span biplane with a slab-sided fuselage and a single fin and rudder.
 It had a fixed tailskid landing gear with twin wheels on the main gear, an open cockpit for the pilot and gunner/observer, and a gunner position in the nose.
 It was equipped with a 7.7 mm machine gun forward and aft.

 The two engines, 275 hp Lorraine 8Bd V-8s on production aircraft, were mounted between the wings using vee bracing struts.
 With the Armistice, production was less than 100 aircraft, but the company designed a passenger conversion for civil use, designated F.50P, with the fuselage behind the cockpit raised and enclosed to create a glazed cabin for up to five passengers.
 One example was used by Compagnie des Grands Express Aeriens from July 1920 from Paris to London and Amsterdam.